Maxim-Mazurok/dev-bench/README.md

 Note: all patching options are exclusive <!-- TODO: make it apparent in types -->

-## Limitations

-- No way to specify NodeJS or NPM version per project.
-It'll use whichever version you're using to run benchmarks for all the benchmarked projects.
-To benchmark different projects create different configs and run them separately.

 ## Troubleshooting

 - Enable debug logging: `npx -y cross-env DEBUG=true npm start` and look in `log.txt`

-## TODO

-- [ ] Add NodeJS/NPM version support (using nodeenv most likely)